 Sadly, Mom passed away in October 2019 from a uterine tumor and Dad died suddenly in April 2020 from Covid-19.

 On my travels around the world as a TV producer/director and documentary filmmaker, I began to ask questions about health and wellness especially for those of us in midlife.
 What practices in Japan are popular?
-How can India’s 5,000 year old holistic practice Ayurveda help heal many common ailments?
+How can India’s 5,000-year-old holistic practice Ayurveda help heal many common ailments?
+How can cannabis and CBD be used medically to treat pain, anxiety, insomnia, and a host of other illnesses?
 Why are so many people looking to retire in Mexico?

 This led to Modern Aging.

 We all wish to live as healthy as possible for as long as possible.
 But our backgrounds, where we live, what we like to do and eat are all different.
 That means that we need to have different approaches to health.
 There is not one pathway to longevity.
 I have sought out top experts from all over the world to help guide us in creating a plan that works for us and our families.
 One that can become a part of our lives, not just a fleeting trend as we enter the second half of life.